-Augustus Jacobson has a BS in Educational Theatre K-12 from New York University.
+Augustus Jacobson is the eighth grade English Language Arts teacher at Metropolitan Expeditionary Learning School in Forest Hills, Queens.
+He has a BS in Educational Theatre K-12 from New York University and an MA in Secondary English Education from Teachers College.
 He has also studied at the Upright Citizens Brigade Training Center, focusing on long-form improvisation and sketch comedy.
-Currently, he works as a freelance teaching artist and is the Teaching Artist in Residence at the Lighthouse Youth Theatre in Westchester County.
+From 2012 until 2016, he worked as a freelance teaching artist and eventually the Teaching Artist in Residence at the Lighthouse Youth Theatre in Westchester County.

 A physical actor and ‘harlequin’ by trade, past stage performance credits include: “Hamlet,” “Henry IV Part 1,” “MacBeth,” “School for Scandal,” Durang’s “Beyond Therapy,” and “Cyrano de Bergerac.”
 Screen credits include appearances with “Saturday Night Live” (NBCUniversal) and “Master of None” (Netflix).

-Augustus has been a presenter at the NYSTEA Student Conference, as well as a member of that committee for the past four years, and serves as the coordinator for the Third Year Ambassador Program.
+Augustus has been a presenter at the NYSTEA Student Conference, as well as a member of that committee since his early college days, and serves as the coordinator for the Third Year Ambassador Program.
 He attended the NYSTEA Student Conference as a student at Byram Hills High School in the early 2000’s.
 Augustus is beyond honored to serve on this Board with such passionate and generous theatre-makers.

 Kate Muldoon has been a NYSTEA Member since 1999.
 An Arts Educator for the Niagara Falls City School district for the last 30 years; she is recently retired.
 Kate has a B.S. in Interior Design from Buffalo State College, a K-12 Art Education Certification and a Master’s Degree in Arts and Humanities (Theatre and Art History) from the University of Buffalo.
 She has had Theatre Arts student teachers from SUNY Buffalo and Potsdam and has taught the Theatre Methods class at SUNY Buffalo